 People may not expect this herb to have any healing effect, but it wasn't labeled the “king of herbs” for nothing.
-This is also great in pesto as well as spaghetti!
-If you don’t know that yet, that is.
-With a life cycle of one year only, you will have to plant Basil every year to keep your supply of this herb in check.
+This is also great in pesto and any other pasta dish!

-Do you have any more survival garden plants you know of?
-Please add them in the comments below!
+Do you have more survival garden plants you want to add?
+Let us know in the comments section below!

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.

-Editor’s Note – This post was originally published in March 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on March 20, 2017, and has been updated for quality and relevancy.

 Paracord Projects | 36 Cool Paracord Ideas For Your Paracord Survival Projects